 There are two methods for writing data to a cluster:

 Second, you can perform INSERT in a Distributed table.
 In this case, the table will distribute the inserted data across servers itself.
 In order to write to a Distributed table, it must have a sharding key set (the last parameter).
-In addition, if there is only one shard, the write operation works without specifying the sharding key, since it doesn't have any meaning in this case.
+In addition, if there is only one shard, the write operation works without specifying the sharding key, since it doesn't mean anything in this case.

 Each shard can have a weight defined in the config file.
 By default, the weight is equal to one.
 Data is distributed across shards in the amount proportional to the shard weight.
 For example, if there are two shards and the first has a weight of 9 while the second has a weight of 10, the first will be sent 9 / 19 parts of the rows, and the second will be sent 10 / 19.